The Wilderness Act

 On September 3, 1964, President Lyndon Johnson signed the Wilderness Act.
 The act protected 9 million acres from development and created the National Wilderness Preservation System that consists of more than 111 million acres today.

 There has long been a debate over the protection of wilderness areas.
 Wilderness is defined as “an area where the earth and community of life are untrammeled by man, where man himself is a visitor who does not remain.”

 Some believed that it was important to protect these areas; that they are necessary to balance out industrial expansion.
-Those that oppose it argued that it was senseless to lock away the valuable resources that these lands held.
+Those that opposed it argued that it was senseless to lock away the valuable resources that these lands held.

 Among those who participated in the fight was Howard Zahniser, an officer in the Wilderness Society.
 After their victory, he proposed that they take further steps to protect more lands, by introducing legislation.
 He composed the first draft of his Wilderness Act in 1956.
 It would place all wildlands and unspoiled areas (without roads or accommodations) into a wilderness system.
 This system would protect those lands from development and set up a system to add in lands from national parks, monuments, and other federally protected lands.

 That same year, Hubert H. Humphrey and John Saylor submitted Zahniser’s bill.
 It faced significant opposition, particularly from people involved in the western mining, grazing, and timber industries.
 Over the next eight years, the bill was rewritten 66 times.
 Finally, in 1964, President Lyndon B. Johnson openly expressed his support for the bill, which led to several compromises that helped it to pass Congress.
 President Johnson then signed it into law on September 3, 1964.